 Vision: Your eyes have little nerve endings with light-sensitive cells called rods and cones.
 These send signals to the brain through the optic nerve and the brain uses the signals to tell us what we see by creating visual images that can be different in each eye.
 The variants in the images that our eyes see tell us how close an object is to us.
 This is very important for maintaining balance.
 If your visual system didn’t work properly, you would never know that your body needs to lower about 8” to get to that next step on a flight of stairs.

 It is easy to see how an issue with one of these systems can cause a major issue with balance.

-If your child or a child you work with is having difficulty with motor skills and things just don’t seem to be getting better, think about a vision screening.
+If your child or a child you work with is having difficulty with motor skills and things just don’t seem to be getting better with exposure to your usual therapy tools, think about a vision screening.
 It might make a huge difference in their overall stability and their confidence with movement!

 Check out some of our other balance activities:

 - Christmas Gross Motor Activities: Silly Santa Cards - November 28, 2023

 - The Best Stocking Stuffer Gifts - November 13, 2023